vatger/trainingcenter/README.md

-# Trainingcenter-Backend
+# Trainingcenter-Frontend

-The trainingcenter-backend project contains the backend code for the VATSIM Germany ATC Training Center.
-Built using Express.js, this project provides the logic and connection to other services such as the underlying SQL database.
-Data is exchanged with the React based [trainingcenter-frontend](https://github.com/vatger/trainingcenter-frontend) project.
+The trainingcenter-frontend project contains the frontend code for the VATSIM Germany ATC Training Center.
+Built using React, this project focuses on providing an interactive user interface for both trainees and mentors alike.
+Data is exchanged with the underlying SQL database using the Express.js based [trainingcenter-backend](https://github.com/vatger/trainingcenter-backend) project.

 ## Contact